 - 2.5.8 The recommendation letter with its summary of departmental views and any additional letter from the Director shall be considered a draft until reviewed by the Provost's office for confidentiality of solicited opinions as indicated in Sec.
 2.4.4.1.
-When a case involves continuing appointment, a copy of the Director's letter(s) and letters from other persons serving in a supervisory capacity in a direct line above the candidate shall be released immediately to the candidate following review and, if necessary, revision to preserve confidentiality of solicited opinions. - 2.6 Submission to the Appointment and Promotion Committee and Operation of the Committee.
+When a case involves continuing appointment, a copy of the Director's letter(s) and letters from other persons serving in a supervisory capacity in a direct line above the candidate shall be released immediately to the candidate following review and, if necessary, revision to preserve confidentiality of solicited opinions. - 2.6 Submission to the Committee on Library Personnel Policy Appointment and Promotion Committee and Operation of the Committee. - 2.6.1 It shall be the responsibility of the Director to forward the recommendation letter, together with the completed file, to the Committee on Library Personnel PolicyAppointment and Promotion Committee, or directly to the Provost in the case of candidates seeking promotion to Senior Assistant Librarian rank.
+Consult section 7.4 for a suggested order of the items in the completed personnel file.

-- 2.6.1 It shall be the responsibility of the Director to forward the recommendation letter, together with the completed file, to the Appointment and Promotion Committee, or directly to the Provost in the case of candidates seeking promotion to Senior Assistant Librarian rank.
-Consult section 7.4 for a suggested order of the items in the completed personnel file. - 2.6.2 The Director's recommendation letter is considered a draft until reviewed for confidentiality of solicited opinions (see section 2.5.8). - 2.6.3 March 15 is the deadline for submission of all mandatory tenure (continuing appointment) motions.
+- 2.6.2 The Director's recommendation letter is considered a draft until reviewed for confidentiality of solicited opinions (see section 2.5.8). - 2.6.3 March 15 is the deadline for submission of all mandatory tenure (continuing appointment) motions.
 An earlier date, January 1st, is the deadline for non-mandatory recommendations.
 It is understood, however, that the wide variation in appointment anniversary dates of librarians may require some adjustment of these deadlines.
-In no case may a file be submitted less than three months prior to the anniversary date. - 2.6.4 The rank of all members of the Appointment and Promotion Committee must be at the level of Associate Professor/Associate Librarian or higher except for the one non-tenured library faculty member. - 2.6.5 All members of the Appointment and Promotion Committee must hold continuing appointment except for the one non-tenured library faculty member. - 2.6.6 Library faculty members of the Appointment and Promotion Committee may not be candidates for promotion while members of the Committee. - 2.6.7 All members of the Committee are eligible to vote on all cases, regardless of rank, except members of the Committee who are in the candidate's department (i.e. Main Campus Library or HSC Library). - 2.6.8 A quorum is required and consists of a majority of the members eligible to vote on the specific candidacy under consideration. - 2.6.9 The Committee will not review cases of promotion to a rank lower than that of Associate Librarian. - 2.6.10 There shall be no direct communication whatsoever between any member of the Committee and the candidate concerning his or her case.
-All communications to and from the Committee shall be in writing. - 2.6.11 Where situations not covered by the Procedures specified in this section arise, the Appointment and Promotion Committee and the Executive Committee of the University Senate, in consultation with the Director of Libraries, the Provost, and the candidate, shall devise suitable means to deal with the case.
+In no case may a file be submitted less than three months prior to the anniversary date. - 2.6.4 The rank of all members of the Committee on Library Personnel PolicyAppointment and Promotion Committee must be at the level of Associate Professor/Associate Librarian or higher except for the one non-tenured library faculty member. - 2.6.5 All members of the Committee on Library Personnel PolicyAppointment and Promotion Committee must hold continuing appointment except for the one non-tenured library faculty member. - 2.6.6 Library faculty members of the Committee on Library Personnel PolicyAppointment and Promotion Committee may not be candidates for promotion while members of the Committee. - 2.6.7 All members of the Committee are eligible to vote on all cases, regardless of rank, except members of the Committee who are in the candidate's department (i.e. Main Campus Library or HSC Library). - 2.6.8 A quorum is required and consists of a majority of the members eligible to vote on the specific candidacy under consideration. - 2.6.9 The Committee will not review cases of promotion to a rank lower than that of Associate Librarian. - 2.6.10 There shall be no direct communication whatsoever between any member of the Committee and the candidate concerning his or her case.
+All communications to and from the Committee shall be in writing. - 2.6.11 Where situations not covered by the Procedures specified in this section arise, the Committee on Library Personnel PolicyAppointment and Promotion Committee and the Executive Committee of the University Senate, in consultation with the Director of Libraries, the Provost, and the candidate, shall devise suitable means to deal with the case.
 The candidate shall be informed of the new procedures.